tobermory/faultHandling-cortex-m/README.md

 $ make busFault.run
 ```

-will invoke JLinkExe to flash busFault.bin to the stk3700 and run
+will invoke JLinkExe to flash `busFault.bin` to the STK3700 and run
 it.
 If your serial uart on the STK3700 is hooked up to a host machine,
 you can capture the exported-via-serial fault dump via something as
 simple as `cat`: